 Must have completed 1 credit points from SLE133 or SLE155 and

 Must have completed 8 credit points from S% coded units

 Students will on average spend 300 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-2 x 1 hour workshop per week, 1 x 2 hour studio per week.
+2 x 1 hour practical experiences (workshops) per week, 1 x 2 hour practical experience (studio) per week.
 Students are required to attend and participate in a site visit for the scheduled days during trimester intensive activities.